gilzoide/objectivec-gdextension/README.md

 - For now, there is no support for structs and pointers as arguments or return values.

+## How to install
+1. Go to the [Actions](https://github.com/gilzoide/objc-gdextension/actions) tab
+2. Open the last successful build, or another successful one that targets the branch/commit you want to use
+3. Download the "objc-gdextension" artifact
+4. Extract it into your project
+5. Open the Godot editor at least once after installing the extension
+6. Enjoy 🍾

 ## How to use
 ```gdscript
 extends Node